aaemnnosttv/post-link-shortcodes/README.md

 `[post_url hello-world]` or `[post_url 1]`
 `[page_url sample-page]` or `[page_url 2]`

+If used, shorthand values must be the first _keyless_ shortcode attribute if any others are used.

 ### Archive ###

 *By default, built-in WordPress post types do not have archive pages, therefore this feature is geared more for custom post types.